Physical and Sexual Abuse Insurance

 Progress towards a solution

-Communities is working with other jurisdictions, an advisory group of non-government providers, representatives from the Insurance Commission WA (ICWA) and Department of Treasury (Treasury) to develop a long-term solution.
+Communities is working with the Insurance Commission WA (ICWA) and Department of Treasury (Treasury) to develop the most suitable and sustainable long-term solution for the WA context.

 Communities continues to participate in an Interjurisdictional Working Group (IJWG).
 The IJWG engaged Finity Consulting (Finity) to provide advice on the lack of available PSA insurance for OOHC and youth homelessness accommodation providers.